Mandaveli railway station

 Mandaveli is a railway station on the Chennai MRTS.
 Located across the Venkatakrishna Road at Mandaveli, it exclusively serves the Chennai MRTS.

 History

 Mandaveli station was opened on 26 January 2004, as part of the second phase of the Chennai MRTS network.

 Structure

 The station is elevated and is built along the Buckingham Canal, covering both its banks.
 The station features two side platforms, and each are 280 metres long.
 The station building consists of 1,900 sq m of parking area in its basement.

+Station layout

 Service and connections

 Mandaveli station is the ninth station on the MRTS line to Velachery as well as in the return direction from Velachery.